 -

-Regularly reviewing and updating the SMSF investment strategy to sure it takes into account members’ retirement goals
+Regularly reviewing and updating the SMSF investment strategy to ensure it takes into account members' retirement goals

 -

-Ensuring that SMSF assets are not used for personal benefit until after retirement
+Ensuring that SMSF assets remain 'at arm's length' and aren't used for personal benefit until after retirement.

 -